Dr. No (film): Plot

-Bond discovers that the radio beam being prepared to disrupt the launch is powered by a nuclear pool reactor, and overloads it as the launch commences.
-Dr. No attempts to stop him, but falls into the reactor pool and is boiled to death.
+Bond overloads the nuclear pool reactor as the launch commences.
+Dr. No fights him, but falls into the reactor pool and is boiled to death.
 As the base's personnel evacuate, Bond frees Ryder before the two escape the island by boat, moments before the base is destroyed.
 Felix finds the pair adrift at sea after their boat runs out of fuel, and has them towed to safety by a Royal Navy ship.
-However, as Ryder passionately kisses him, Bond lets go of the tow rope to embrace her.
+As Ryder passionately kisses him, Bond lets go of the towrope to embrace her.